-Barcelona has Gaudi, Granada has the Alhambra, Santiago has the pilgrims – but if you’re looking for a Spanish city break then Madrid has a bit of everything.
-My recent Surprise Trip was my first time in Madrid and I discovered a vibrant, energetic city with more than one side to it.
-You can soak up the culture in the museums and galleries or drink cocktails on a rooftop terrace and dance until dawn.
-Fill up on tasty tapas or feast your eyes on the beautiful architecture.
-Spain is one of the Europe’s cheaper destinations, but city break costs can still add up.
-So here are my top tips for making the most of Madrid on a budget.
+Barcelona has Gaudi, Granada has the Alhambra, Santiago has its pilgrims – but if you’re looking for the perfect Spanish city break, Madrid has a bit of everything.
+This vibrant, energetic city has plenty of different sides – whether you’re a football fan visiting for the Champion’s League Final or just looking for a great city break.
+Soak up the culture in the city’s museums and galleries, or drink cocktails on a rooftop terrace and dance until dawn.
+Fill up on plates of tasty tapas or feast your eyes on its beautiful architecture.
+Spain’s a good-value destination, but city break costs can still add up.
+So here are my tips for making the most of Madrid on a budget.

 Things to see and do

-Walking tours are a perfect introduction to the city, and there are several companies with free tours where you just tip your guide.
+Walking tours are a perfect introduction to the city, and several companies offer free tours where you just tip your guide.
 Ogo Tours do a 2.5-hour tour of the historic Madrid de los Austrias neighborhood starting from Puerta del Sol at 10.45am daily.
-Pancho Tours also do a tour at 10.45am tour from Puerta del Sol which lasts 3 hours and ends in the Barrio de las Letras (writers’ district).
-Or Sandeman’s New Madrid Tours do a city highlights tour from the Plaza Mayor at 10am, 11am and 2pm every day.
+Pancho Tours do a 3-hour tour every day at 11am also from Puerta del Sol.
+Or Sandeman’s New Madrid Tours do a city highlights tour departing from the Plaza Mayor at 10am, 11am, 2pm and 4pm every day.

-If you’re in Madrid on a Sunday, don’t miss the El Rastro flea market.
+If you’re in Madrid on a Sunday, don’t miss El Rastro flea market.
 It’s one of the largest in Europe and sprawls through the streets between Plaza Mayor and Puerta de Toledo.
-Nearly 1000 stalls sell everything from antiques and books to jewellery and clothes.
-It starts at 7am and goes on until around 3pm.
+Nearly 1000 stalls sell antiques, books, jewellery and clothes.
+It starts at 7am and goes on until 2.30pm.